 If you are concerned about the health of your baby, express a few drops of milk out from the infected breast before suckling.
 When actual breastfeeding is not possible, pump the breasts to completely drain them of milk.
 Here are some tips in nursing your baby with mastitis.

 Use heat and gentle massage before breastfeeding.
 Use a warm compress and take a very warm shower, as heat helps to improve milk flow.
 When the shower, apply soap to your breasts and a wide-tooth comb.

-Comb your breast gently toward the nipple with the wide-tooth comb to improve the circulation.
+Comb your breast gently toward the nipple with the wide-tooth comb to improve circulation.

 2. While nursing

-Ensure the position you choose allows for you to massage your affected area.
+Ensure the position you choose allows you to massage your affected area.
 Massage gently but firmly from the plugged area toward the nipple.
-Do also nurse while leaning over baby (dangle feeding) to maximise the use of gravity and baby’s suckling to help.
+Do also nurse while leaning over the baby (dangle feeding) to maximize the use of gravity and the baby’s suckling to help.

 3. After nursing

 Use a cold compress or cold cabbage leaves between feedings for any inflammation.